Skip to main content

 If your score looks different, even with the same bureau, check your personal details on your Equifax account like your name, birthdate, address, and phone number.
 After updating this information, it takes 4 to 6 weeks for the changes to show in your credit report.

-You can contact Equifax at 1-800-465-7166, or you can also log into your account on Equifax's website.
+You can find Equifax's contact information on their Contact Us page, and you can also log into your account directly on their website.

 Why did my credit score go down?